 - Learn what phishing emails look like and how to detect them.

-- Remember to treat every email as a phishing email until determined otherwise.
+- Treat every email as a phishing email until determined otherwise.

 - Dispose of phishing (real or simulated) email.
 In lieu of organization guidance, EST recommends deleting or notifying IT security if not sure.